Travis Bickle

-Travis Bickle is a fictional character and the anti-hero protagonist of the 1976 film Taxi Driver directed by Martin Scorsese.
+Travis Bickle is the antihero protagonist of the 1976 film Taxi Driver directed by Martin Scorsese.
 The character was created by the film's screenwriter Paul Schrader.
-He is played by Robert De Niro, who received an Oscar nomination for his performance.
+He is portrayed by Robert De Niro, who received an Oscar nomination for his performance.

 Biography

-Travis Bickle, a military veteran, is a former U.S. Marine who served in the Vietnam War.
-Living in New York City, he is a paranoid 26-year-old who was given an honorable discharge in May 1973, and has had "not much" education.
-With few friends, and suffering from PTSD, depression, loneliness, existential crises, and severe and chronic insomnia, he takes a job as a graveyard shift cab driver to occupy his time, working grueling 12–14 hour shifts 6–7 days a week.
-Working late at night in dangerous neighborhoods, his customers tend to include pimps, drug addicts, and thieves.
+Travis Bickle is a 26-year-old living in New York City.
+When applying for a job as a taxi driver, he says he is a former U.S. Marine who served in the Vietnam War and was given an honorable discharge in May 1973, and has had "some" education.
+With few friends, and suffering from depression, loneliness, existential crises, and severe and chronic insomnia, he takes a job as a graveyard shift cab driver to occupy his time, working grueling 12–14 hour shifts 6–7 days a week.
+Working late at night in dangerous neighborhoods, his customers tend to include pimps and drug addicts.
 He is visibly angered by them, and begins fantasizing about "cleansing" such "filth" from the streets.

 Bickle becomes attracted to a woman, Betsy (Cybill Shepherd), who works in the local campaign office of presidential candidate and United States Senator Charles Palantine.
-Bickle often spies on Betsy from his cab, and finally enters the office with the pretense of wanting to support the candidate, and asks her out.
+Bickle often spies on Betsy from his cab, and finally enters the office to ask her out.
 They meet for coffee, and Betsy finds him strange but charming, and agrees to see him again.
 He then takes her to a porn theater he frequents, which disgusts her and makes her refuse to see him again.

 After Betsy rejects him, Bickle becomes increasingly paranoid and starts acting out his fantasies.
 He buys several guns and takes to carrying them secreted about his person – taped to his limbs, for example, or in hidden spring-loaded holsters.
 He begins a physical training regimen which consists of doing 50 pushups and 50 pullups every morning and practices an intimidating, thuggish presence in the mirror to use on whoever challenges him.
 Eventually, he shaves his head into a Mohawk.
 He attends one of Palantine's speeches, apparently intent on shooting him.
 However, he attracts the notice of Secret Service agents and flees.